rtp-ch/slider/README.md

 Special delay when the autoslider is resumed from the paused state.

+<pre>progressBar: bool (default: false)</pre>

+Show a progress bar while waiting for the next (auto) slide.

+<pre>progressBarPosition: string (default: 'append')</pre>

+Where should we put the progress bar dom node.
+Valid options are 'append', 'prepend' or 'both'.

 <pre>curClass: string (default: 'current')</pre>

 Mark the currently active panel with this class.